georgelachow/UCSD-IARC-Quadcopter/perception/relational_positioning/README.md

 ### __Comments:__
-* Naive trajectory calculation currently implemented, looks at pre and post images
+* Naive trajectory calculation currently implemented, looks at pre and post images ..* Will also need to project this trajectory onto the flat surface
 * Naive line projection for distance measurement, draws line from center of camera to center of roomba.

 ### __Todo:__